-Management expects it is probable that taxable profit will be available against which the above deducible temporary differences can be utilised in the coming years.
+Management expects it is probable that taxable profits will be available against which the above tax losses and deducible temporary differences can be utilised in the coming years.

-The Group has tax losses arising in Hong Kong, and the Netherlands of RMB2,506,000 (2011: RMB313,000), and RMB7,931,000 (2011: RMB7,931,000), respectively, that are available indefinitely for offsetting against future taxable profits of the companies in which the losses arose.
+The Group has tax losses arising in Hong Kong, and the Netherlands of RMB4,807,000 (2012: RMB2,506,000), and RMB7,931,000 (2012: RMB7,931,000), respectively, that are available indefinitely for offsetting against future taxable profits of the companies in which the losses arose.
 Deferred tax assets have not been recognised in respect of these losses as they have arisen in subsidiaries that have been loss-making for some time and it is not considered probable that taxable profits will be available against which the tax losses can be utilised.

-Pursuant to the PRC Corporate Income Tax Law, a 10% withholding tax is levied on dividends declared to foreign investors from the foreign investment enterprises established in Mainland China.
+Pursuant to the PRC Corporate Income Tax Law effective on 1 January 2008, a 10% withholding tax is levied on dividends declared to foreign investors from the foreign investment enterprises established in Mainland China.
 The requirement is effective from 1 January 2008 and applies to earnings after 31 December 2007.
 A lower withholding tax rate may be applied if there is a tax treaty between Mainland China and the jurisdiction of the foreign investors.
-The Group is therefore liable to withholding taxes on dividends distributed by the subsidiaries established in Mainland China in respect of earnings generated from 1 January 2008.
-The applicable rate for the Group is 10% (2011: 10%).
+The Group is therefore liable to withholding taxes on dividends distributed by the subsidiary established in Mainland China in respect of earnings generated from January 2008.
+The applicable rate for the Group is 10% (2012: 10%).

-As at 31 December 2012, the Group has not recognised deferred tax liabilities of RMB29,685,000 (2011: RMB20,479,000) in respect of temporary differences relating to the unremitted earnings of subsidiaries, amounting to RMB296,849,000 (2011: RMB204,786,000), that would be payable on the distribution of these retained profits as the Company controls the dividend policy of these subsidiaries and it is probable that these profits will not be distributed in the foreseeable future.
+As at 31 December 2013, the Group has not recognised deferred tax liabilities of RMB37,464,000 (2012: RMB29,685,000) in respect of temporary differences relating to the unremitted earnings of subsidiaries, amounting to RMB374,635,000 (2012: RMB296,849,000), that would be payable on the distribution of these retained profits as the Company controls the dividend policy of these subsidiaries and it is probable that these profits will not be distributed in the foreseeable future.